 IN FOCUS - A BRAND NEW SHOW FROM DAVE HEWITT

-To find out more, join Dave Hewitt as he looks at Jesus Rocks - In Focus on Saturday at 8pm, on Phoenix Radio.
+To learn more about this music, or to relive old times, join Dave Hewitt as he looks at German Electronica - In Focus on Phoenix Radio this Saturday at 8pm.

 Once again, Saturday evening is when Phoenix Radio turns to its dark side.
 DJ Cruel Britannia presents Fadeout - an hour of the best in goth, darkwave, industrial and alternative.
 It's a good introduction for those listeners just getting to grips with the genre and an unashamed wallow in favourite tracks for the more dedicated.